nmlt/gtk4-rs/book/src/lists.md

 ```

 We now fill the model with integers from 0 to 100 000.
-Please note, that the models only takes care of the data.
+Please note that the models only takes care of the data.
 Neither `Label` nor any other widget is mentioned here.

 <span class="filename">Filename: listings/lists/2/main.rs</span>